-In its simplest form, a smart home is a house that has two-way communication between its appliances/devices, and the national electricity grid.
-This service is not yet available in New Zealand, but has the potential to reduce unnecessary energy use, relieve pressure on the grid and save you money.
+Put simply, a smart home is a house that has two-way communication between its appliances/devices, and the national electricity grid.
+This service is not fully available yet in New Zealand, but has the potential to reduce unnecessary energy use, save you money, and relieve pressure on the grid.

 What is a smart home?

-In a smart home, electrical appliances are expected to connect to a ‘flexibility supplier’ that help manage your supply of electricity based on the needs of your household.
+In a smart home, electrical appliances are expected to be able to connect to a ‘flexibility service provider’ that helps manage your electricity use based on the needs of your household.
 For this to work, your appliances would either have ‘smart’ technology built into them, or be plugged in to a ‘smart’ plug.

 Steps you can take now